jpaulm/drawfbp/README.md

 Running DrawFBP
 ----

-DrawFBP can be executed directly by executing the jar file on the Java platform.
-You can either build the jar file or download it from the DrawFBP project Releases directory in GitHub.
+DrawFBP can be executed directly by executing the jar file.
+You can download it from the latest release in the DrawFBP project Releases directory in GitHub, and can then be executed directly by double-clicking on it.
+You may need to have the Java platform associated with the .jar extension.
+You can also build the jar file yourself by running `gradle build`.

-It can be executed directly if you have the Java platform associated with the .jar extension.
 Alternatively it can be run from the command line by entering

     java -cp build\libs\drawfbp-2.x.x.jar com.jpmorrsn.graphics.DrawFBP